aryafallahi/mithra/src/README.md

 datainput: Implementation of the parameter parser

-classes: Implementation of the classes used in the darius code
+classes: Implementation of the classes used in the mithra code

 fdtd: Implementation of the real fdtd time marching solution class for the MITHRA code without space-charge